 A section for more experienced users.
 For example for SoCs where Armbian support is currently not mature enough for full support, questions related to the build framework and 'Board Bring Up' for new boards we might consider supporting in the future.
 We cannot provide the same level of support for WIP (work in process) SoCs cause kernels for those boards are simply not ready yet.
 Board Bring Up is mostly for experienced users which want to contribute in support for new boards/SoCs, a *please support random board* without any rational and no interest in contribution for such a support will simply be ignored.
-If you just want to point us to a new interesting board our water-cooler (General chit chat) is the right place for it.
+If you just want to point us to a new interesting board our water-cooler (Off-Topic) is the right place for it.